Lowther Holiday Park

 • A 10-minute drive from Ullswater and 15 minutes from Lowther Castle

-• Bar and shop; fishing available in the river Lowther
+• On-site bar; fly fishing available in the river Lowther

 Whether it’s an active or a lazy Lake District getaway you have in mind, Lowther Holiday Park will get the opening scenes rolling splendidly.
 What might these scenes look like?
 Well, when you’re not unwinding in the site’s 40-acre managed woodland in the Eden Valley or paddling in the river running through the site, you might be out boating on Ullswater, which is accessible from Pooley Bridge 10 minutes’ drive away.
 Have a gander at the medieval ruins of Lowther Castle & Gardens, which lie at the end of a quiet 40-minute woodland walk from the site.
 Then, recharge your batteries at one of the period pubs in Askham, 10 minutes’ drive away from the site.
-Those of you who prefer a picnic lunch will be pleased to know that Lowther Holiday Park has a fully-stocked mini market, which also supplies essential camping equipment and gas.
-There’s a family-run bar on site with outdoor entertainment in the summer and Sky Sports for those who can’t bear to miss a match day.
+There’s also a family-run bar on site with outdoor entertainment in the summer.
 Down a mile-long, newly-laid and private tarmac drive lined with mature trees, this place really feels like a wildlife haven.
-The long Lowther river snakes through the site, so grab your rod and try fishing for salmon and trout or simply wade around and keep your eyes peeled for native red squirrels, wild rabbits and birds.
+The long Lowther river snakes through the site, so wade around the shallows and keep your eyes peeled for native red squirrels, wild rabbits and birds.
 You wouldn’t guess that junction 40 on the M6 is just 10 minutes’ drive away.
 Access to the site is through the scenic village of Eamont Bridge.

 Site type